nicolasbolcatto/soil-classification/README.md

 natural water content, liquid and plastic limit, and grain size distribution as a function of depth.
 A .csv file is finally obtained with processed results.

-At this point, code is written in a functional programming function.
+At this point, code is written in a functional programming fashion.
 The goal is to upgrade behaviour in order to use OOP and allow for reutilisation of the logic in further stages of development.

-# Languages, platforms and technologies
+# Tech Stack

 The following languages, platforms and technologies are included in the project: